 Whether they’re barbecued, fried or eaten fresh, prawns are a delicious addition to Christmas lunch or dinner.
 Not to mention, they’re very quick and easy to prepare!

 But as easy as they are to whip up, they’re a pain to get rid of.
-Leftover prawn shells can really stink out your bin if you don’t use correct disposal methods — and no one wants a smelly bin come Boxing Day, especially in Australia’s hot climate.
-Not to mention, smelly bins can also attract an array of bugs and flies.
+Leftover prawn shells can really stink out your bin if you don’t use the correct disposal methods — and no one wants a smelly bin come Boxing Day, especially in Australia’s hot climate.
+Smelly bins can also attract unwelcome visitors such as an array of bugs and flies.
 So, here are five things you can do with your prawn scraps to minimise wastage and avoid stinky bins.

 If your bin man isn’t coming for another few days, the best thing you can do is wrap up the prawn leftovers in a plastic, sealed bag and freeze it.
-On the day of collection, chuck the waste in your bin frozen to stop any pungent smells forming and stinking out your home and neighbourhood.
+On the day of collection, chuck the frozen waste directly in your bin to stop any pungent smells from forming and stinking out your home and neighbourhood.

 Prawn shells, tails and heads are packed with flavour, making them the ideal base for a flavourful fish stock.
-Instead of tossing them out, save them and whip up a quick stock or prawn bisque – after all, a flavour-packed fish stock can make any seafood dish sing.
+Instead of tossing them out, save them and whip up a delicious stock or prawn bisque – after all, a flavour-packed fish stock can make any seafood dish sing.
 Alternatively, you can freeze the prawn shells for up to a month if you have no use for fish stock just yet.